arvind1705/heart-of-spades/README.md

 ## Features

 - Typewriter effect that types out a love story in Python-style pseudo-code, gradually shifting to romantic prose for later milestones
-- Blooming heart animation rendered on HTML5 Canvas with a romantic color palette
+- Blooming heart animation rendered on HTML5 Canvas with a romantic colour palette
 - Live elapsed-time counter from the relationship start date
 - Floating sparkle particle system with warm gold tones
 - Special particle burst effect for key moments
 - Floating hearts on click/touch interaction
 - Dark romantic theme with glassmorphic UI elements
-- Mobile-optimized with responsive scaling, reduced GPU effects, and safe area support
+- Mobile-optimised with responsive scaling, reduced GPU effects, and safe area support

 ## Tech